embeddedmz/socket-cpp/README.md

 The C++ code of the Socket C++ API classes is Cppcheck compliant.

 ## Contribute
 All contributions are highly appreciated.
-This includes updating documentation, writing code and unit tests to increase code coverage and enhance tools.
+This includes updating documentation, cleaning and writing code and unit tests to increase code coverage and enhance tools.

 Try to preserve the existing coding style (Hungarian notation, indentation etc...).